 Family and Individual Excellence

-What makes AHEPA unique from other organizations is the creation of the AHEPA Family.
-Together with three affiliated organizations, the AHEPA Family works as a unit toward the fulfillment of a common mission.
-Combined, the four organizations have contributed well over a billion dollars to national projects throughout their history.
+What makes AHEPA unique from other organisations is the creation of the AHEPA family.
+Together with three affiliated organisations, the AHEPA Family works as a unit towards the fulfilment of a common mission.
+Combined, the four organisations have contributed well over a billion dollars to national projects throughout their history.